About

 Jonathan Francis

-PhD candidate at CMU, Research Scientist at Bosch; domain knowledge-enhanced representation learning, applied to robotics and autonomous driving
+Research Scientist at Bosch Research, focusing domain knowledge-enhanced representation learning, applied to robotics and autonomous driving

 Hitesh Arora